Virnirr/Interaculant-Volunteer-Hub/README.md

 CS50 SQL/Postgres

-I used CS50 SQP to execute and query my SQL commands while using Postgres to store all my datas.
+I used CS50 SQL to execute and query my SQL commands while using Postgres to store all my datas.

 ## What I learned